Freelance GIS And Highest Paying GIS Jobs

 - Google Earth mapping

-GIS freelancing is a great way to make extra money or even earn a living online.
+Freelance GIS is a great way to make extra money or even earn a living online.
 The earnings may vary depending on your specialties.
 For example, a basic remote sensing task can cost $50, while a complete interactive map and web embedding can cost $500.

-Where to sell a GIS gig
+7 freelance platforms to create a GIS gig

 Some platforms like freelancer.com are freelance bidding sites, and others like Fiverr are not.